Al3za/front-end-1/README.md

 # front-end-1

-Under front-end-1 lessons, vi studied pretty much arrays, filters, forEach and mapps.
+Under front-end-1 lessons, vi studied arrays, filters, forEach and maps methods.
 If you like that, here will you found some funny exercises